tektoncd/experimental/webhooks-extension/docs/GettingStarted.md

 - Finally the 'sink' and '(webhook) Name' pods will be shut down by [Knative](https://knative.dev/docs/).

-You can use `kubectl logs [pod-name] --all-containers` to check the output of each pod in turn, and of course the Tekton dashboard for the pods managed by a PipelineRun.
+You can use `kubectl logs [pod-name] --all-containers` to check the output of each pod in turn, and of course the Tekton Dashboard for the pods managed by a PipelineRun.
 In the case of any problems, check that all of the above steps were correctly performed:
 - Create a service account and RoleBinding for the PipelineRuns to use
 - Create the correct Git and Docker credentials and patch the right service account
 - Ensure that your GitHub can route correctly to the webhooks-extension-sink: use `kubectl get kservice` to check its value, and the GitHub web pages to see that the webhook was correctly created, and that it successfully delivered its result to the [kservice](https://github.com/knative/serving/blob/master/docs/spec/overview.md#service).